TooBad-Thinks/Applying/guide (3).md

 ## Introduction

-Welcome and thank you for your interest in redrawing for Keiretsu!
+Welcome and thank you for your interest in redrawing for CRTL + Z Scans!

 **Redrawing** enables scanlators to effectively replace Japanese text with translated dialogue, sound effects, and signs.
 Without redrawing, the experience of reading scanlated manga or manhwa would be very jarring as it would be annotated (overlayed on top of the raws) instead of actually being part of it.